overhide/overhide-widgets/README.md

 > - https://demo-back-end.azurewebsites.net/api/gettoken -- provides the [overhide token](https://token.overhide.io/swagger.html) for use with `<overhide-hub ..>` component.
 > - There is also the main `https://demo-back-end.azurewebsites.net/api/RunFeature` endpoint is used by the demo front-ends (see [/demo-front-end/index.js](/demo-front-end/index.js)).

-### Customizing

-The *overhide-status* widget is not customizable.

-The *overhide-hub* component is non-visible hence not customizable.

-Out of the box the buttons are grey.